-Budget 2018 saw an announcement of details of a new “Sugar Tax” which is expected to start in April 2018.
+Budget 2018 saw an announcement of details of a new “Sugar Tax” which is due to start on 6th April 2018.

 More about Budget 2018 here.

-A similar tax is being implemented in the UK in April 2018 – so the rates of sugar tax in Ireland will be in line with those in the UK.
-The official name of the “sugar” tax in the UK is the Soft Drinks Industry Levy
+A similar tax is being implemented in the UK in April 2018 – The official name of the “sugar” tax in the UK is the Soft Drinks Industry Levy

 In Ireland , soft drink manufacturers will be taxed according to the volume of sugar-sweetened beverages they produce or import.
-Pure fruit juices will not be taxed unless sugar is added.
+Pure fruit and vegetable juices will not be taxed unless sugar is added.
 Dairy products will not be taxed either nor will Soya, nut, cereal or seed based “milk substitute” drinks.

-Example – a 330ml can of Coca Cola containing more than 8g per 100ml would incur a tax of 10c.
+Example – a 330ml can of Coca Cola containing more than 8g per 100ml will incur a tax of 10c.

-A 2 litre bottle of Coca Cola would have a tax of 60 cent
+A 2 litre bottle of Coca Cola would have a tax of 60 cent. (inc VAT)

 Coca Cola are introducing smaller sizes of their higher sugar “Classic” version – they will be introducing a new 250ml slimline can and a 375ml bottle instead of the 500ml.